 How can you start printing your first 3D objects?

 If additive manufacturing has caught your attention and you feel like just making something for fun, you can begin right away.
 First, you will need a design created on the three co-ordinate axes.
 There are a bunch of free applications that you can learn to work with in a few hours.
 Here is a good one to get started with, FreeCAD.
 It doesn’t require you to be an engineer so don’t be dismissive about checking it out!

 Once you make select your preferred software and make your first 3D model, you need to export it into a graphic file format.
 OBJ, VRML, and STL are some standard file formats.

 By the way, if you don’t feel like designing, you can just download some graphic files here and entirely skip the above step.

 The next step would be to get a 3D printer.
 However, this will cost some money, and we would advise you to make a wise decision based on your requirements.
 As cool as 3D printers sound, they can be something that ends up in your attic if it isn’t accessible enough.

 Or you could just check out the sites below and send them your graphic file.
 They will have your designs printed and shipped to your house:

-If you are located in India:
+If you are in India:

 What does the future hold for 3D printing technology?

-Over the next few years you can expect 3D printers to print out circuit boards, human tissues, molecule scale printing is also expected to become more pervasive.
+Over the next few years, you can expect 3D printers to print out circuit boards, human tissues, molecule scale printing is also projected to become more pervasive.
 A combination of nanotechnology and 3D printing could give rise to nano-foundries which would allow rapid manufacturing of a lot of things like, nano-scale electronic components and microscopic support structures or scaffolding.
 3D printers should also evolve to be capable of printing a finished product by combining printing of a diverse range of materials in one job.